hyunminkang/autogradescoper/docs/use_cases/new_assignment.md

 # Use Case : Creating a New Assignment

-## Start from the example assignment
+## Start from the Example Assignment

 To create your own assignment, the easiest way is to start from the [Example Assignment](example_assignment.md) we used in the previous section.

 Below is the directory structure of the new example assignment.
 Each file is commented with the changes you may want to make for the new assignment.
 The specific changes to be made are described in the following sections.